anongecko/rustfig-beta/README.md

+DO NOT TRY TO USE THIS YET.
+Coming v soon.

 # RustFig: Ultra-Fast Terminal Assistant (Fig meets Amazon Q)

 **RustFig** is a blazingly fast, context-aware terminal assistant built entirely in Rust.
 It brings modern IDE-like features to your terminal with **zero latency** and **complete privacy**.
 Think of Amazon Q or Warp terminal suggestions, but open-source, lightweight, and running entirely on your machine.